hapax/hapax.github.io/assets/mindjam.md

 <div class="footdef"><sup><a id="fn.1" name="fn.1" class="footnum" href="#fnr.1">1</a></sup> <p class="footpara">
-Nietzsche does discuss power over others, but unlike the creative "self-overcoming", it is more often in naturalistic terms.
+Nietzsche does discuss power over others, but unlike the creative "self-overcoming" or "will of life", it is more often in naturalistic terms.
 I'm not sure to what extent he makes a virtue  of it.
 Whatever the case, here I just want to focus on how the "will to life" component relates to fatalism.